gatemezing/posb/README.md

  # License
  This project is licensed under the terms of the MIT license.

- # ACKNOWLEDGEMENT
+ # ACKNOWLEDGEMENTS
- Publications Office for the datasets used for the benchmark.
+ - Publications Office for the datasets used for the benchmark.
+ - Folks at Oracle (Boston), Stardog Union, Ontotext, OpenLinks, AWS Neptune